 Burkina Faso’s development is also being hampered by the country's rapid population growth and a crisis-prone economy (see also section on Economic situation).

 Burkina Faso is actively engaged in efforts to bring about political and economic integration in Africa.
 It is a member of a number of regional organisations, including the West African Economic and Monetary Union (UEMOA) and the Economic Community of West African States (ECOWAS).

-Burkina Faso is a founding member of the "G5 du Sahel" regional alliance, together with Mali, Mauretania, Niger and Chad.
+Burkina Faso is also a founding member of the “G5 du Sahel” regional alliance, together with Mali, Mauritania, Niger and Chad.
 In 2017, Germany, France and the European Union founded the Sahel Alliance with a view to supporting the G5.